Wind turbine aeroelasticity

 CONFLEX (Control of Flexible Structures and Fluid-Structure Interactions)

-ConFlex is a Marie Curie training network on advanced methods for control of structures and fluid-structure interactions, involving 10 universities and several affiliated institutions.
+ConFlex wasa Marie Curie training network on advanced methods for control of structures and fluid-structure interactions, involving 10 universities and several affiliated institutions.
 For more details of the projects, please go to the CONFLEX website.